There’s a white American proverb about violent protests that goes something like this: “What good will it do?”

 Yet, many Americans don’t seem to believe that Black people hold the same rights when confronting the tyranny of anti-Black violence.

-As much as my nonviolent heart hates to admit it, there have been studies that show that ‘violent’ protests can be effective.
+As much as my nonviolent heart hates to admit it, there have been studies that show that riots might have been effective in the past.

 In his book Political Process and the Development of Black Insurgency: 1930–1970, a study of the Civil Rights era, sociologist and social movement expert Doug McAdam concludes: